 Pin the sleeve to the body, align the back of the sleeve head (see template) to the back.
 Sew.
 Finish the raw edge.
 Press.
 Topstitch on the RS.Pin, hand tack the pocket to the body.
 On the reverse side, stitch around the pocket with a longer stitch length.
 This will define the pocket on the RS.
 Like this……

 Cover the buttons then stitch on some large snap fasteners in the position as shown on the template.

 There you have it!

-So you may have seen my show on the 22nd October on the Sewing Street where I demonstrated my Ursula Coatigan.
+So you may have seen my show on the Sewing Street where I demonstrated my Ursula Coatigan.
 You can catch up here on the YOUTUBE link.
 Scroll on to the fourth hour for the Ursula demo.
 I’ll also be doing a demo of this hack version on October 14th 2021.
 I’ll upload a Youtube link when its ready.

 So, the lovely folk at Sewing Street sent me some boiled wool to make up a sample and use to demonstrate on the show.
 When it arrived, I have to say, I was a little bit worried, because it was significantly thicker than other boiled wools I’ve used before.
-Well, I gave it a go and found that if you used a walking foot (recommended anyway for any bulky fabric), a good strong 90 needle, and if you folded the hems with a single fold and left them raw, then you’d be fine.
+Well, I gave it a go and found that if you used a walking foot (recommended anyway for any bulky fabric), a good strong 90 needle, and made single fold hems on the band and lower hem and cuffs, instead of double fold hems, then you’d be fine.